Efficient Quantum State Sample Tomography with Basis-dependent Neural-networks: Results

-Circuits were run on the $\textit{ibmq\_singapore}$ and $\textit{imbq\_paris}$ devices to prepare the ground states of the 6-qubit TFIM with varying $J_x$ (and constant $J_z=1$), as in Eq.(\ref{eq:tfim}).
-These states were then measured in 200 random local bases (uniformly distributed on qubit upper Bloch hemispheres).
-For each device, the results were split into a training and a validation set and the training data was fed into the tomographic algorithm as detailed in \ref{subsec:theory}.
-To compare the performance of the algorithm for different transverse field strengths, the average classical fidelities were calculated between the measured data and the BDRBM's predictions for the bases in the training and validation sets.
-As these are NISQ devices, it is also useful to see how well the BDRBM's predictions match the ideal case and so average classical fidelities were also found between the target state and the BDRBM's predictions for the bases in the two data sets.
-The achieved average classical fidelities for simulated (ideal) data and for the data collected from $\textit{ibmq\_singapore}$ and $\textit{imbq\_paris}$ are shown in Figure \ref{fig:fidelity_graphs}.
-As shown in Figure \ref{fig:fidelity_graphs}a this simple BDRBM performs well for an ideal, simulated preparation of the state.
+Figure \ref{fig:fidelity_graphs}a shows that this simple linear BDRBM performs well for an ideal, simulated preparation of the state.
 Both the reconstructive and predictive fidelities are high with a small degree of over-fitting indicated by the reconstructive fidelity being slightly higher than the predictive.
 We see a dip in both fidelities at a transverse field strength of around $J_x=J_z=1$; at this point the ground state of the anti-ferromagnetic TFIM undergoes a quantum phase transition from an ordered to disordered phase (as viewed in the computational basis) via a state with long range entanglement.
-This explains why there is a dip in fidelity around this phase transition as the more complicated entanglement structure means that in the state's Schmidt basis (the product basis with the minimum number of terms in its description of the state) a larger number of significant terms are present.
-All of these terms contribute to the function that maps basis choice to outcome probabilities (Eq.(\ref{eq:mapfn})), making the function more complicated therefore and harder to learn.
+A dip in fidelity around this phase transition is expected as the more complicated entanglement structure means that in the state's Schmidt basis (the product basis with the minimum number of terms in its description of the state) a larger number of significant terms are present.
+All of these terms contribute to the function that maps basis choice to outcome probabilities (Eq.(\ref{eq:mapfn})), making this function more complicated therefore and harder to learn.